Void Vanguard logo 100x100Void Vanguard

 Controls

 The enforceable activities that execute the strategy.
-Each control must be traceable upward to a strategic objective and downward to an evidence artifact.
-Orphaned controls, ones that exist but cannot be connected to a risk appetite statement, are governance debris.
+Each control must trace upward to a strategic objective and downward to an evidence artifact.
+Orphaned controls are ones that exist but cannot connect to a risk appetite statement.
+They are governance debris.
 They consume effort without advancing the program.

 Evidence

 The proof layer.
-Every control must generate its own evidence as a byproduct of operation.
-If a control requires a human to manually record that it happened, the evidence is an assertion, not proof.
+Every control must generate evidence as a byproduct of operation.
+If a control requires a human to manually record that it happened, what you have is an assertion dressed up as proof.
 Assertions degrade.
 They have gaps.
-They are inconsistent.
-And under examination, gaps become findings.
+And under examination, the gaps become findings.

 Reporting